multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-cookbook.md

 This page will guide you through the process of handling common tasks using **erdjs**.

 :::important
 This cookbook makes use of `erdjs 10`.
+In order to migrate from `erdjs 9.x` to `erdjs 10`, please follow [the migration guide](/sdk-and-tools/erdjs/erdjs-migration-guides).
 :::

 ## Creating network providers